luchianov/Samples/README.md

 The entry point for the ESP32 firmware, setting up essential hardware and software components and entering the main loop where task checking and execution takes place.

-- Employs Bluetooth and/or Serial communication channel with the client.
+- Employs Bluetooth and/or Serial channel to communicate with the client.
 - Implements singleton pattern for efficient resource management.
 - Showcases integration of multiple system components and task scheduling.